JoshuaWise/koa-vapr-comparison/README.md

 Programs are often described in terms of varying "power" and "elegance".
 The former refers to how easy it is to correctly perform complex tasks, where generally fewer lines of code equates to greater power.
 The latters refers to the intuitiveness of turning simple programs into more complex ones, where requiring fewer changes and fewer new concepts equates to greater elegance.
 The two properties are closely related, but independent of each other.

 As an example, imagine a framework that provides very high-level tools, but they are limited in the ways they can be used.
-Perhaps a full-featured inheritance system exists, but lots of configuration and boilerplate is required to create a minimal environment.
+Perhaps a fully-featured inheritance system exists, but lots of configuration and boilerplate is required to create a minimal environment.
 Such a feature would be considered powerful but not elegant.
 An example of this is PHP's [Laravel](https://github.com/laravel/framework) framework.

 In contrast, a program could be elegant but not very powerful.
 Imagine a framework that provided a composable plugin system, but did not provide any other high-level features for writing HTTP services.
 Such a system would be elegant but not powerful—many complex tasks would need to be writen by hand.
 An example of this is Node.js's [Connect](https://github.com/senchalabs/connect) framework.